Censored in Texas: Uncle Lazer & Five Times August | Andrew Says 91

 Skistimas sheds light on his own YouTube censorship in regards to a song critical of Dr. Anthony Fauci.

-The group discuss the New Orleans Mayor upgrading her flights at taxpayers' expense, the U.S./Mexico border remarks by Press Secretary Karin Jean-Pierre, as well as Uncle Lazer's experience working in southern oil fields:
+The group discuss the New Orleans Mayor upgrading her flights at taxpayers' expense, the U.S./Mexico border remarks by Press Secretary Karine Jean-Pierre, as well as Uncle Lazer's experience working in southern oil fields:

 “When a Republican is in office the prices go down, when a Democrat is in office the oil prices go up, which is actually better for my industry but it's funny how that works.”